SPAs encourage students to really understand and evaluate a topic. To run an SPA in the classroom:

 - When they are finished, you can access their answers from the Assignments list.
 Answers are ranked by the process but these ranks do not correlate direct to grades.

-Structured Peer Assessment intro for students from on Vimeo (also on YouTube here).
+Structured Peer Assessment intro for students on Vimeo (also on YouTube here).

 Show this 2:15 orientation video to your students before they start.

 SPAs work best with open questions that invite evaluation and explanation.
-They are not suitable for testing knowledge.
+They are not suitable for testing rote-learned facts.
 When assigning, please draw students' attention to the judgement criterion: the teaching point is actually subtly encoded in this.

 These examples are intended to spur your thinking about how you might use SPAs.
 If you have particular ideas for SPAs in your subject, add them to our database via this form